 Buy from Amazon: ($79.99)

-8. Asus ROG Strix Wireless
+9. Asus ROG Strix Wireless

 The orange accents on this headset give it a nice touch, but the build quality is pretty average, as it’s made out of plastic.
 The Strix Wireless boasts 7.1 virtual surround sound by making use of the company’s Sonic Studio software.
 Wireless transmission is made possible via a 2.4 GHz wireless connection, rather than Bluetooth, to avoid interference and lag.

 Just like the Corsair VOID, the Strix Wireless adopts angular design for the ear cups instead of circular or oval, which should be good enough to cover your whole ear.
 The memory foam used on these ear cups makes it one of the most comfortable headsets for long gaming sessions.

 The Strix wireless headset can connect to your PC and PS4 wirelessly, and it comes with a 3.5 mm adapter to connect to Xbox One, smartphones, and other older consoles.
 For an asking price of nearly 180 bucks, there are better options you can go for, but if you’re a loyal fan of ROG peripherals, we won’t stop you from buying it, as it’s still a great surround sound headset.

-Buy from Amazon: ($182.99)
+Buy from Amazon: ($119.99)

-9. Sony PlayStation Platinum Wireless Headset
+10. Sony PlayStation Platinum Wireless Headset

 It promises an immersive virtual 7.1 surround sound experience, but that’s not the only thing that the headset boasts about.
 The most important aspect of this headset is 3D Audio, which takes surround sound to the next level, providing positional audio for the top and bottom in addition to all the sides.
-So, while playing fast paced shooters, enemies above you can be accurately detected.
+So, while playing fast-paced shooters, enemies above you can be accurately detected.
 However, you can only experience 3D Audio on supported devices.

 The headset packs an integrated pinhole microphone instead of a boom mic, but it has noise cancellation to remove all the background noise.
 Although you can connect to multiple devices like PC, smartphones and tablets, you will be missing out on the surround sound and 3D audio features.

 As far as battery life is concerned, you can expect approximately 12 hours out of the headset after a full charge.
 The headset doesn’t come for cheap, as it costs approximately 170 bucks, making it one of the most expensive headsets featured in this list.
 However, if you want a dedicated PS4 headset for gaming on your favorite console with outstanding 3D Audio capabilities, no other headset can come close.